 Pro tip: If you need a ride the Grab app is available in Sumenep and has pretty good coverage.
 For a more traditional method of getting around try out a wooden becak rickshaw or one of the ubiquitous ojek motorcycle taxis; you won’t fail to miss either.

 There are 126 islands around Sumenep, 44 of which are inhabited.
 Outside of holidays and weekends, many are deserted and offer an attractive escape from the crowds of nearby Bali.

 Those seeking solitude should head for Gili Labak.
 This pocket-sized teardrop, home to only 50 people, offers a real insight into local fishing practices, with triangular bagan frames dotting the shoreline.
 It’s also a great place to see traditional selerek boats, many of them bedecked with colourful liveries in tribute to the Goddess of the sea.

 Serenity is also the byword on Gili Iyang.
 Known as Pulau Oksigen due to higher-than-average oxygen levels, it is a rocky island offering atmospheric sea views.
 Ancient caves and a shark fossil add historical flavour to proceedings.

 Worth checking out too is Gili Genting, home to popular Pantai Sembilan, so-called because of its resemblance to the number nine.

-Pro tip: Stay overnight to fully appreciate the islands’ stillness and rural charm.
+Pro tip: Stay overnight to fully savour the islands’ rural charm.
 Contact Ramdan at the extremely helpful Tourist Information Center on +62 813 3428 7550 to arrange accommodation.